Detection techniques and investigation of different neutrino experiments: NEUTRINO EXPERIMENTS: A CHRONOLOGICAL ORDER

-The aim of MINOS is the precision measurement of oscillation parameters, primarily, the atmospheric mass splitting parameter $\lvert\Delta m^{2}_{32}\rvert$, the corresponding mixing angle $\theta_{23}$ and also the reactor mixing angle $\theta_{13}$.
-It also aims at precise measurements of the corresponding anti-neutrino parameters.\\

-The MINOS experiment\cite{evans2013minos} used protons from the FermiLab Main Injector (NuMI) to produce intense beam of neutrinos of 350kW.
-The beam is studied in the near dtector at FermiLab, Illinois and a far detector at Soudan, Minnesota located 735 km apart.
+\begin{tasks}[counter-format={(tsk[r])}, label-align=centre, label-offset={1mm}, label-width={6mm}](2) \task \textbf{Location:} Fermilab$\rightarrow$Soudan mine, USA \task \textbf{Period:} 2005-2012 \task \textbf{Type:} $\nu_{e}$,$\nu_{\mu}$ \task \textbf{Detection Technique:} Scintillator, ICAL \end{tasks} The aim of MINOS is the precision measurement of oscillation parameters, primarily, the atmospheric mass splitting parameter $\lvert\Delta m^{2}_{32}\rvert$, the corresponding mixing angle $\theta_{23}$ and also the reactor mixing angle $\theta_{13}$.
+It also aims at precise measurements of the corresponding anti-neutrino parameters.\\ The MINOS experiment\cite{evans2013minos} used protons from the FermiLab Main Injector accelerator to hit a graphite target(NuMI) producing an intense beam of neutrinos of 350kW.
+The beam is studied in the near detector at FermiLab, Illinois and a far detector at Soudan, Minnesota located 735 km apart.
 The MINOS detectors are sampling calorimeters with iron absorbers and plastic scintillation strips.
 A magnetic field of 1.4T is used to energize the iron.
 The total masses of the far detector and the near detector are 5.4ktons and 0.98kton respectively.
-The near detector is 1.04 km from the NuMI target.
-It measures the enrgy spectra of the neutrinos before oscillation.\\The muon neutrinos (anti-neutrinos) interact through the charged-current (CC) process--
+The near detector(ND) is 1.04 km from the source.
+ND measures the energy spectra of the neutrinos before oscillation.\\The muon neutrinos (anti-neutrinos) interact through the charged-current (CC) process--

 The flavour independent reaction is the Neutral-Current (NC) interaction given by--

 And, the electron neutrino undergo Electron-scattering interaction through--